-Silvia Rodrigo-Herrero’s main research has been around the early diagnosis of Alzheimer's disease in patients around the region of Andalusia (Spain), especially in patients with low educational level.
+Silvia is a consultant neurologist and neuropsychologist at Juan Ramon Jimenez University Hospital in Spain.
+She is researching early diagnosis of Alzheimer's disease in patients around the region of Andalusia (Spain), especially in patients with a low educational level.

-Bio: Silvia Rodrigo-Herrero graduated in medicine in 2014.
-She has finished her specialization in Neurology at the University Hospital Virgen del Rocio in Seville, Spain.
-She is a member of the Alzheimer and other dementias’ research group attached to HUVR-IBiS node, belonging to the Spanish Public Health Biobank, and she also collaborates in the Memory and Dementias’ Unit at her Hospital.
-As additional training in neuropsychology, Rodrigo-Herrero has completed the MSc at the University of Seville: “Advanced studies in brain and behavior”, by June/2018.
-She is also studying her PhD at the Sevillian Biomedicine Institute - University of Seville, in Neurology, for the early detection of Alzheimer's disease.
-Her main interest lies in dementias in the area of Andalusia and the application of neuropsychology in her consultations.
+Silvia Rodrigo-Herrero received her medical school training from the Salamanca University (Spain).
+She was specialized in Neurology at the University Hospital Virgen del Rocio (Seville, Spain).
+Part of the Alzheimer's and other dementias' research group attached to HUVR-IBiS node, belonging to the Public Health Biobank.
+She also completed the Master's degree in "Advanced studies in brain and behavior" at the University of Seville.
+At present, she is pursuing Ph.D. studies at the Sevillian Biomedicine Institute - University of Seville, in Neurology, for the early detection of Alzheimer's disease.
+Her main interest lies in Alzheimer's disease, other dementias, and informal caregivers of persons with dementia.